Location- and scale-free procedures for distinguishing between distribution tail models: Simulation study

-As a separating cdf for the tests \eqref{test} and \eqref{test-location} we select $F_0$ given by \eqref{lw-rv} with $b$ equal to $0.6$ and $1.1,$ respectively.
-We compare the efficiency of these tests on the following distributions (many of which were introduced in the previous section) belonging to the Gumbel MDA:
+As a separating cdf for \eqref{test} and \eqref{test-location} we select $F_0$ given by \eqref{lw-rv} with $b$ equal to $0.6$ and $1.1,$ respectively.
+We compare the efficiency of the tests and procedures listed above on the following distributions (many of which were introduced in the previous section) belonging to the Gumbel MDA: